 There was no discussion, no agreement on this withdrawal.
 I could imagine he would be disappointed and hurt.
 Bear in mind, that the wife has never done anything of this sort before.
 Even though the wife shows genuine remorse, it can be difficult for him to trust her again and he can be very reluctant to start similar projects that require this level of commitment and trust.
 It is a wedge placed within this marriage and if the husband cannot forgive and move on, moving forward will be difficult.
 This is just one example, we can seek to brainstorm many other circumstances in a marriage that can seriously erode the issue of trust.
-One’s inability or unwillingness to forgive, would certainly rock the boat and place serious doubt in the minds of both persons about the future of their marriage.
+One’s inability or unwillingness to forgive, would certainly “rock the boat” and place serious doubts in the minds of both individuals about the future of their marriage.
 It is possible however!

-Could I be so jealous of my husband that I silently wishes that he fails at something he loves.
+Could I be so jealous of my spouse that I silently wish that he/she fails at something he loves.
 Jealousy is devilish, destructive and ugly; no part of it is healthy.
 There is no point being jealous of anyone, as we are not meant to be the same, to have the same personality, qualities, characteristics, gifts and talents.
 It can be rather stressful trying to keep up a jealous attitude.
 It happens however, you and I have experienced those biting moments of jealousy, and we understand that it must never be tolerated.
 The question is, do we ever get jealous of our spouses?
 We do, but we shouldn’t.
 While we are meant to be one, you may be able to sing beautifully, and all your spouse could do is whistle for his supper; I truly think that is ok.
-You may be able to draw a group of persons the moment you start to speak, and your spouse may have to work twice as hard to get their attention.
+As a husband you may be able to draw a group of persons the moment you start to speak, and your wife may have to work twice as hard to get their attention.
 The point here is that we are meant to be different and to embrace each other’s differences, this is how beauty in life is created.
 God created colour and variety intentionally; it was no mistake.
-The next time he flashes his bright smile and the room explodes and you feel the jealousy coming on, talk to yourself and remind you to stay purpose focused.
+The next time he flashes his bright smile and the room explodes and you feel the jealousy coming on, talk to yourself and remind you to stay focused.
 Remind yourself that this is just one of the things that makes him special and makes him yours.
 Smile on darling, smile on, you enrich our lives when you do.